|

 candidates, as we emphasize exercise, music, singing, theory and ground lessons,

 as well as mounted lessons.
-We follow NARHA guidelines, and each potential
+We follow NARHA, PATH Int'l., guidelines, and each potential

 client is screened extensively to determine whether our program can meet their